-Paul attended Grove City College, Clarion University, and did post graduate studies at Syracuse University and worked as an independent filmmaker and communications manager for Kraft Foods-Thatcher, IBM and CAE, and as an assistant director of the Cornell Center for Advanced Computing, the University's supercomputing center.
-Carol worked as a supervisor of eleven software engineers at CAE, a Broome Community College math teacher, and a math and computer science teacher at Vestal High School.
-She completed a B.S. in Math/Computer Science at Binghamton University, M.S. in Computer Science at Syracuse University, and her teaching certificate at Cortland State University.

-Paul and Carol hosted exchange students through the Georgetown University Central America Scholarship program and we're refugee hosts to a family of eight from Kosovo.
+Paul attended Grove City College, Clarion University, and did post graduate studies at Syracuse University and worked as an independent filmmaker and communications manager for Kraft Foods-Thatcher, IBM and CAE, and then as an associate director for over 25 years at the Cornell University Center for Advanced Computing.
+Carol worked as a supervisor of 11 software engineers at CAE, a Broome Community College math teacher, and a math and computer science teacher at Vestal High School.
+She completed a B.S. in Math/Computer Science at Binghamton University, M.S. in Computer Science at Syracuse University, and her teaching certificate at SUNY Cortland.
+Paul and Carol hosted exchange students through the Georgetown University Central America Scholarship program and were refugee hosts to the Demiri's, a family of eight who managed to leave war-torn Kosovo on the last C-130 flight.
 Paul was also active lobbying for democratic rights in Latin America and as a youth athletics coach.
-Geri Brodzinski and Paul supported the building of a church in El Charcon, El Salvador in memory of Dr. Frederick Redfern, Paul Rinaldo Redfern, Isabel Redfern, and Martha Anne Swanson.
+Geri Brodzinski, Paul and Carol supported the building of a church in El Charcon, El Salvador in memory of Dr. Frederick Redfern, Paul Rinaldo Redfern, Isabel Redfern, and Martha Anne Swanson.